Falls Prevention and Home Safety Tips

 Install grab rails in bathrooms

-Use non-slip mats in the shower or tub
+Use non-slip mats in the shower or bath

 Keep essential items within easy reach